We conduct research that contributes to assuring the social and economic sustainability of the welfare society

 A section of the ROCKWOOL Foundation Research Unit is physically located in Berlin.
 The new section is under the day-to-day management of Professor Christian Dustmann and has its own, independent profile.

-In the same way as for the ROCKWOOL Foundation Research Unit in Copenhagen, one of the key missions of the Berlin Unit is to improve the foundations for the political decisions taken in Denmark and the rest of the EU with regard to the challenges facing the sustainability of the welfare state.
+In the same way as for the ROCKWOOL Foundation Research Unit in Copenhagen, one of the key missions of the Berlin Unit is to improve the foundations for the political decisions taken in Denmark and the rest of the EU with regard to the challenges facing the sustainability of the welfare society.
 This is achieved through independent, impartial research of the highest calibre, communicated to decision-makers and to the general public.

 Seminars